InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: Related Works

 \section{Related Works}

 \textbf{Procedural noise.} Procedural terrain traditionally relies on procedural noise such as Perlin or Simplex noise \cite{perlin_image_1985, perlin_improving_2002}, often combined with fractal Brownian motion (fBm) \cite{fournier_computer_1982}.
 These methods remain popular for their controllability, speed, seed-consistency, and infinite extent, but they lack the large-scale structure of real landscapes.
-They produce repetitive, texture-like patterns and cannot reproduce complex features such as mountain ranges, branching valleys, or volcanic and glacial landforms without extensive post-processing.
+Procedural noise with fBm can produce fractal-like structures that mimic general mountainous terrain, but requires heavy post-processing to approach realism.
+Even then, complex features like erosion, rivers, canyons, and volcanoes remain notoriously difficult to generate convincingly, particularly while retaining procedural utility.
+One Noise to Rule Them All \cite{maesumi2024noise} expands on the capabilities of procedural noise by learning to unify existing algorithms, but remains bounded and generally restricted to the distribution of predefined procedural noises.
+In contrast, InfiniteDiffusion supports arbitrary pixel or voxel-based diffusion models, enabling arbitrary distributions of tensors to be generated and queried like procedural noise.

 \textbf{Diffusion and consistency models.} Denoising diffusion models \cite{ho_denoising_2020, pmlr-v37-sohl-dickstein15} generate samples by iteratively refining noise and are widely used for high-fidelity synthesis.
 Consistency models \cite{song_consistency_2023} approximate denoised diffusion outputs in one or a few steps, and continuous variants \cite{lu_simplifying_2025} achieve throughput competitive with GANs while retaining most of the quality of full diffusion sampling, enabling interactive use cases.